nikolaybutnik/opencv-notebook/README.md

 <br>

 Draw a text string on an image.

-This method accepts seven required and two optional parameters:

 - `image`: source image on which the rectangle will be drawn.
 - `text`: text string to be drawn on the image.